churchill-lab/AddictionCourse2015/README.md

-# JAX Systems Genetics Short Course
+# JAX Short Course On The Genetics Of Addiction

-This is a directory for a workshop on JAX Short Course On The Genetics Of Addiction where we demonstrated [R/DOQTL], [kallisto] and [EMASE].
+This is a directory for a workshop on JAX Short Course On The Genetics Of Addiction where we demonstrated [R/DOQTL](http://cgd.jax.org/apps/doqtl/DOQTL.shtml), [kallisto](http://pachterlab.github.io/kallisto/) and [EMASE](https://pypi.python.org/pypi/emase) software.

 We created two docker images for this purpose: `simecek/addictioncourse2015` and `kbchoi/asesuite`.
-Docker is a lightweight container virtualization platform.
-You can run docker images on your computer or in the cloud like AWS, Microsoft Azure or Google Cloud.
+[Docker](https://docs.docker.com/) is a lightweight container virtualization platform.
+You can run docker images on your computer or in the cloud environments like AWS, Microsoft Azure or Google Cloud.

-Here, I will show how to run them on [Digital Ocean](https://www.digitalocean.com/?refcode=673c97887267).
-To do that you can either start the machine manually, SSH to it and run the droplets.
-Or if you feel to be an advanced user, you can use [R/analogsea](https://github.com/sckott/analogsea) package to do that for you (linux only).
+Here, I will demonstrate how to run them on [Digital Ocean](https://www.digitalocean.com/?refcode=673c97887267) cloud infrastructure.
+To do that you can either start the machine manually, SSH to it and run the docker container.
+Or if you feel confident, you can use [R/analogsea](https://github.com/sckott/analogsea) package to do that for you (linux only).

-In both cases, start with creating an account on [Digital Ocean](https://www.digitalocean.com/?refcode=673c97887267).
-You should get $10 promotional credit (= free 3.5 days for the 8BG machine).
+In both cases, you should start with creating an account on [Digital Ocean](https://www.digitalocean.com/?refcode=673c97887267).
+You should get $10 promotional credit (= free 3.5 days of the 8BG machine).

-## For beginners - start docklet manually
+### For beginners - start docklet manually

-* Create a droplet (8GB memory, 4 CPU, $0.119/hour), in 'Select image', click on 'Applications tab' and select Docker
+* Log into Digital Ocean.
+Click on "Create Droplet" button.
+Choose any droplet hostname and select it size - 8GB memory, 4 CPU, $0.119/hour.
+Scroll down to "Select image"", click on 'Applications' tab and select Docker.
+Click on "Create Droplet" button.
+Docklet now starts (takes 1-2 minutes).
+You should receive an email with the password.
-* SSH into your droplet and pull docker images
+* Note down your docklet IP.ADDRESS.
+SSH into your droplet (`ssh root@IP.ADDRESS`) and pull docker images
 ```{r}
   docker pull rocker/hadleyverse
   docker pull simecek/addictioncourse2015